-When the record of survey has been completed, submit the following documents to the Department of Lands Supervisory Area Office:
+When the record of survey has been completed, submit the following documents to the IDL Supervisory Area Office:

-- 1) A full size copy of the record of survey and a copy of the legal descriptions.
-A digital copy of each will also need to be provided, the legal descriptions as an MS Word file, and the record of survey as a PDF file. - 2) Property Tax payment history for three (3) or more years. - 3) Proof of ownership of the upland property adjacent to the area to be disclaimed.
+- 1. A full size copy of the record of survey and a copy of the legal descriptions.
+A digital copy of each will also need to be provided. - 2.
+Property Tax payment history for three (3) or more years. - 3.
+Proof of ownership of the upland property adjacent to the area to be disclaimed.
 A copy of the property deed is preferable.
-The applicant must be the legal owner. - 4) Any additional documentation needed to prove ownership and/or legal authorization to sign the disclaimer application and related documents (e.g. quit claim deeds from neighbors).
+The applicant must be the legal owner. - 4.
+Any additional documentation needed to prove ownership and/or legal authorization to sign the disclaimer application and related documents (e.g. quit claim deeds from neighbors).

-This is not to be considered an exhaustive list of all the information the Idaho Department of Lands may require.
+This is not to be considered an exhaustive list of all the information IDL may require.
 Additional information may be required as needed on a case by case basis.

 The final fee for the disclaimer is the actual cost of the field inspection and preparation of the required documents minus the \$300 application fee, but not less than \$300.
-The applicant will be billed for the remainder following approval by the State Board of Land Commissioners and before the final documents are issued.
+The applicant will be billed for the remainder following approval by the State Board of Land Commissioners before the final documents are issued.